Pret a Manger: 1986 onwards

 On 27 August 2020, during the 2020 coronavirus pandemic in the UK, the company announced that it would cut 2,890 jobs from its UK workforce (more than a third of the current employees).
 The primary reason given was a severe downturn in trade.
 Most jobs would be lost from shops, with 90 roles lost in the company support centre.

 In April 2022, the company announced plans to enter the Irish market, opening 20 outlets and creating 500 jobs.
 In April 2023, Pret a Manger opened its first outlet in India in partnership with Reliance Industries.
-In May 2023 the first location in Italy was also opened at the Milano Malpensa Airport.
+In May 2023 the first location in Italy was also opened at Milan Malpensa Airport.
 In August 2023, Pret a Manger was fined £800,000 for a health and safety offence after an employee was trapped in a walk-in freezer for more than two hours.

 In February 2024, Pret announced that it was abandoning its vegetarian-only stores and would be converting its final three Veggie Pret outlets to normal Prets by the end of the month.
 Later the same month, Pret revealed that it would be cutting the prices of its best-selling sandwiches following accusations of profiteering.
 Officials at the chain blamed the price increases on rising energy bills and the cost of labour.
 In 2024, Pret announced major changes to its popular Club Pret subscription service which they had launched in 2021.
 Where previously Pret had been providing the service at a cost of £30 per month to the customer for a maximum of five hot drinks per day included in addition to a 20% discount on menu items, they announced the subscription cost would be reduced to £10 with the included drink benefit replaced by a 50% discount on drinks, and a total removal of the discount on menu items, a move which was met by strong criticism by customers.

 In September 2024, Pret began selling their coffee at A&W restaurants across Canada, which came after a successful pop-up trial run started in 2022 at locations in Toronto and Vancouver.

 In May 2025, Pret announced the appointment of José Cil as its chairman.